HydroModPy/HydroModPy/docs/readthedocs/source/scientific/solvers/worked-modflow-case-nancon-transient-nwt-etp-evt.rst

 - how ``RCH`` and ``EVT`` coexist in the NWT branch,
 - and which outputs a contributor should inspect first after a real run.

-In other words, it is a workflow-reading page more than a benchmark page.
+In other words, it is a workflow-reading page more than a gallery-reading page.

 Recommended Reading Order
 -------------------------